 Overall Steps to Heal Depression

-Also, this study doesn’t take into account the fact that there are many lifestyle factors that affect whether a person and how severe, a person gets depressed.
+Also, this study doesn’t take into account that there are many lifestyle factors that affect whether a person and how severe, a person gets depressed.
 While genetics may predispose someone to depression, there are a number of effective lifestyle factors over which we have control.
-These include sleep, exercise, healthy whole foods and an anti-inflammatory diet, psychotherapy, stress reduction work (like meditation or yoga), and the right supplements.
+These include sleep, exercise, healthy whole foods and an anti-inflammatory diet, psychotherapy, stress reduction (like meditation or yoga), and the right supplements.
 If someone is stressed, and not getting enough sleep, this could be a reason their B vitamins and folate are depleted.
 Adding folate may help, but did not really address the reason they were depleted to begin with.

-In my practice, I find most nutraceuticals and herbs don’t always work by themselves, but when used in a plan that includes diet and lifestyle changes, they can help attain powerful results.
+Most nutraceuticals and herbs don’t always work by themselves, but when used in a plan that includes diet and lifestyle changes, they can help attain powerful results.